olivierlh/criticalmassapplication/README.md

 ## Reference letter

-I put a reference letter too in a folder called references.
-The original reference letter was in French so I translated it and put the English version too.
+I put a reference letter in a folder named "Reference".
+The original reference letter was in French.
+I translated it and put the English version too.